What Are Orange Flags in Relationships & How to Handle Them?

 - Communication breakdown: Inconsistent communication patterns or a lack of emotional availability can hinder effective communication and create misunderstandings or conflicts.

 - Emotional distress: Constant criticism, passive-aggressive behavior, or disregard for boundaries can cause emotional distress, leading to anxiety, depression, or low self-esteem.
-Check out this research investigating the negative emotional reactions to relationship criticism and its impact.

 - Stagnation or regression: Orange flags can hinder personal and relationship growth, trapping partners in unhealthy patterns or preventing them from reaching their full potential.